-Spring Break is here, and it seems to be a common question (and concern) on every parent’s mind how they’re going to keep their children entertained.
+Spring Break is almost here, and it seems to be a common question (and concern) on every parent’s mind how they’re going to keep their children entertained.

 We’ve dredged through our archives and did some further research on what’s happening in communities across Vancouver Island to bring you this extensive list of ideas.

 From little ones to teens, we’ve come up with some great activities to keep everyone (including parents) entertained.
 And the best part is, many of the locations mentioned can be enjoyed at any time of year!
 (So yes, that means you can reuse several of these ideas for that long summer break too).

 Victoria Spring Break Activities

 Explore beautifully manicured gardens in and around Victoria and view the abundant spring blooms.
 Victoria is known as the ‘Garden City’, and it’s easy to see why.
 Many of the gardens are completely free to explore, while others charge admission.
 No matter which one you choose, you and your family will be immersed in a variety of colours and intoxicating scents.
 Use this list to help you choose a suitable garden for you: Where to Find Spring Blooms.

 Get a History Lesson